skokenes/RxQ/README.md

 # RxQAP
 RxQAP is a reactive JS wrapper for the Qlik Analytics Platform APIs.
 It uses RxJS to model the API calls used with QAP as Observables.
 This enables developers to build functional reactive applications with the Qlik platform.
 Both the browser and node are supported.

 Functional reactive programming pairs well with the reactive nature of the QIX engine.
 Check out some of the examples included in this repository, such as the [Simple Hub](http://viz.axisgroup.com/simple-hub/) that implements a very basic Qlik Sense hub with a few reactive streams.
-Then move on to more complex examples, like our [Advanced Hub](http://viz.axisgroup.com/advanced-hub/) that combines multiple servers into a single hub.
+Then move on to more complex examples, like our [Combined Hub](http://viz.axisgroup.com/combined-hub/) that combines multiple servers into a single hub.

 ##### Support
 As of v0.1.0, the following APIs are supported: